 Times, a daily newspaper that suspended publication in 1949.
 He also was one

 of the founders of the Tacoma Athletic Commission in the 1940's.
 His signature

 sports feat was the establishment of the State of Washington Sports Hall of Fame.

 About KLAY Talk Radio

 KLAY 1180 AM features news, talk, weather, traffic, and sports reporting.
 KLAY 1180 AM has had the same, local ownership for over 50 years and broadcasts 24/7 to a population base of over one million people.
-Our licensed broadcast pattern extends from Downtown Seattle through Tacoma and into our state's Capitol of Olympia.
-KLAY 1180 AM studios are located in the Lakewood/Tacoma area near the Lakewood Towne Center.
+Our epicenter is in Tacoma and our broadcast pattern goes north to Seattle and south to Olympia.
+KLAY is the only commercial radio station in Tacoma.